ehossack/postcss-pie/README.md

 Invoking `css_pie` with an objections object will return a PostCSS plugin for the plugin chain.
 See [PostCSS API](https://github.com/postcss/postcss/blob/master/docs/api.md) for plugin usage documentation.

-There are only two options
+There are three options

 *   `htcPath` (string): the path to the `PIE.htc` file.
 Subject to the same .htc restrictions, this file must be an absolute path from the server domain e.g. `/root/path/to/htc/resources/PIE.htc`.
 If you're unable to do this, consider the JavaScript loading behaviour of [pie-js](http://css3pie.com/documentation/pie-js/).
 *   `pieLoadPath` (string): this path is only relevant if using JavaScript for `PIE_IE9.js` and `PIE_IE678.js`, and will be the absolute URL path to their parent folder.
 If not supplied, the path will default to the `htcPath`.
 If neither are supplied, this option is disabled.
+*   `boxSizingPath` (string): this is an expansion to the original work, that adds an invalid prefix `*behavior` to any `box-sizing: border-box;` property, for the use case in [Schepp's box-sizing polyfill](https://github.com/Schepp/box-sizing-polyfill)

 ## [PIE documentation](http://css3pie.com/documentation/)